n-elie7/alu-shell/io_redirections_and_filters/README.md

 You can also use this command with two files simultaneously
 ## tail command
-Its used to display content of the file from the bottom ~
+Its used to display content of the file from the bottom
+## head command
+Its used to display content of file from the top
+~